 - Supports authentication against LDAP or Active Directory

 - Basic groupware functionality (Calendars, Meetings, Address Book, Notes, Tasks)

 And to top it all off, Citadel is written in C as a native application so you don’t have to worry about an interpreted language (like PHP/Python) slowing you down.

 So let’s get right down to installing it.
 For this tutorial I’m going to be using the Official Raspbian “Wheezy” image as my base system.
 If you want to install Citadel under Arch Linux on the Raspberry Pi please see this article here.

 Thankfully, Debian makes the Citadel installation pretty easy as it’s included in Debian repositories.
 You can compile Citadel yourself but on an ARM like the Pi it usually takes 2 – 3 hours.
 So we’re going to make sure our sources are up-to-date and then install the citadel-suite package.

-sudo apt-get install citadel-suite
+sudo apt-get update sudo apt-get install citadel-suite

 After a few mintues you should see the first screen.
 This is asking what interface we want to listen on.
 0.0.0.0 means Citadel will listen on all addresses, generally speaking this is fine so just hit OK.

 The next screen will ask you how you want to authenticate users.
 For now lets select Internal, this means users will be stored in Citadel’s own database.
 Host will use accounts that are on the Linux box serving Citadel.
 LDAP and Active Directory are for tying into a more advanced directory structure.